-(millions of dollars) 2 009 2008
+(millions of dollars) 2010 2009

-Balance, beginning of year \$ 4.7 \$ 13.2
+Balance at beginning of year \$ 4.8 \$ 4.7

-Accretion expense 0.3 0.4
+Accretion expense 0.3 0.3

-Paid during the year - (1.2)

-Gain on settlement - (0.9)

-Change in estimate (0.2) (6.8)
+Change in estimate 0.1 (0.2)

-Balance, end of year (Note 11) \$ 4.8 \$ 4.7
+Balance at end of year (Note 11) \$ 5.2 \$ 4.8

-Canfor's asset retirement obligations include \$3.0 million in relation to landfill closure costs at CPLP.
+Canfor's asset retirement obligations include \$3.1 million in relation to landfill closure costs at CPLP.
 These obligations represent estimated undiscounted future payments of \$40.6 million to remediate the landfills at the end of their useful lives.
 The payments are expected to occur at periods ranging from 32 to 40 years and have been discounted at rates from 5.8% to 6.3%.

-Canfor has certain assets that have indeterminable useful lives and, therefore, there is an indeterminate settlement date for the related asset retirement obligations.
+Canfor has certain assets that have indeterminable retirement dates and, therefore, there is an indeterminate settlement date for the related asset retirement obligations.
 As a result, no asset retirement obligations are recorded for these assets.
 These assets include wastewater and effluent ponds that will have to be drained once the related operating facility is closed and storage sites for which removal of chemicals, fuels and other related materials will be required once the related operating facility is closed.
-Once the useful life of these assets becomes determinable and an estimate of fair value can be made, an asset retirement obligation will be recorded.
+Once the retirement dates of these assets becomes determinable and an estimate of fair value can be made, an asset retirement obligation will be recorded.